Brussel Sprouts pan-roasted with bacon and leeks is a hearty side dish that is packed with flavour and perfect with beef, chicken, turkey or pork.

-This pan roasted brussel sprouts with bacon recipe will change your mind and turn you into a fan of these tiny brain like veggies!
+If you aren’t already a fan of Brussel sprouts this Brussel Sprouts with Bacon recipe will change your mind and turn you into a fan of these tiny brain like veggies!
 A healthy and hearty side to enjoy this fall and winter that is quick to make in just one pan for easy cleanup.

-Not only are they a great source of fibre, protein, iron and potassium but they have a good dose of vitamin C. Making brussel sprouts the perfect winter veggie I would say!
+Plus, not only are Brussel sprouts a great source of fibre, protein, iron and potassium but they have a good dose of vitamin C. Making Brussel sprouts the perfect winter veggie I would say!

-These beauties take only ab:out 20 minutes total to make.
-They are just as good the next day so making a double batch with your Sunday dinner is a great idea!
+This recipe takes only about 20 minutes total to make with 4 simple ingredients.
+And leftovers are just as good the next day so making a double batch with your Sunday dinner is a great meal prep idea!

-I get that leeks are also not a very sexy veggie but they are a great boost to so many recipes because the have a very mild onion taste that doesn’t over power dishes.
-Cleaning leeks can be tricky so here is what I do.
+I get that leeks are also not a very sexy veggie but they are a great boost to so many recipes because they have a very mild onion taste that doesn’t overpower dishes.
+Their only downfall is cleaning them.

 HOW TO CLEAN LEEKS:

-- Chop the dark green ends of the leeks off to where the green stem become a lighter softer green.
+- Chop the dark green ends of the leeks off to where the green stem becomes a lighter softer green.